Aircoookie/WLED/readme.md

 WLED is a basic, fast and (relatively) (ok, VERY relatively) secure implementation of a ESP8266 webserver to control Neopixel (WS2812B) leds

 Uses ESP8266 Arduino libraries from 15th August 2016!
 Untested with newer version!
-Contents in the /data directory need to be uploaded to SPIFFS.
+Contents in the /data directory may be uploaded to SPIFFS.

 Features: (V0.2)
 - RGB and brightness sliders